arkoblog/arkoblog.github.io/about.md

 In my free time, I enjoy making music, studying maths and dabbling with technology.
 This blog, which is entirely hosted on github, is a result of my attempts at learning how to use Jekyll, a super fast static site generator.

-I'm currently interested in learning about Nepal's information ecosystem, and eager to collaborate with Nepali individuals and/or organizations who are experimenting with using data and technology to help and support the Nepali community in any way possible.
+I'm currently interested in learning about Nepal's information ecosystem, and eager to collaborate with individuals and/or organizations who are experimenting with using data and technology to help and support the Nepali community in any way possible.

 ### Contact me